EricaBreig/EricaBreig/README.md

 </br>
 I want to contribute to making the world a bit more accessible, safe, and fun for everyone -- including online. </br>
 </br>
-Please feel free to take a look at <a href="https://ericabreig.github.io/my-portfolio/">my portfolio!</a>

 ### When I am not coding, I am:
 - cuddling my kitties (I have 3: two floofs, and a nakey!)